CSI Accounting & Payroll Blog

 5. Go Beyond Bookkeeping

-After that, establish a weekly routine of documenting all income and expenses on a specific day, turning it into a long-term habit.
-Don’t let months pass by without tracking expenses; being proactive means you'll have fewer obstacles to tackle in the long run.
+If you're doing your own bookkeeping, we suggest obtaining all of the knowledge and supplies you'll need before even opening your doors.
+Then, establish a weekly routine of documenting all income and expenses on a specific day, turning it into a long-term habit.
+Don’t let months pass by without tracking expenses.
+Being proactive means you'll have fewer obstacles to tackle in the long run.

 However, at the end of the day, bookkeeping is largely just managing your records.
-Plus, most small business owners end up outsourcing their taxes with an annual accountant during tax season.
-These are just the basics.
+Plus, most small business owners end up outsourcing their taxes with an annual tax preparer during tax season.
+These are just the basics, whereas monthly accounting brings bookkeeping and tax filing together, but it also includes:

 • Year-round tax strategy to minimize what you owe in taxes